OctopyID/IndonesianBoundaries/README.md

 ## Spatial Source

-The spatial source I use comes from [GADM](https://gadm.org/index.html) version 3.6.
+The spatial source I use comes from Badan Pusat Statistik (BPS - Statistics Indonesia).

 ## Requirement
 I don't know exactly, but it's been tested on
  - Laravel 8
  - PHP 7.4
- - MySQL 8.0 with SRID support

 ## TODO
 Look at the [TODO.md](TODO.md) file